bheisler/blog-hugo-source/content/post/work-efficiency-vs-step-efficiency.md

 experience nearly all software is doing more work than is strictly necessary to accomplish its goal.
 Most optimizations of most software just remove unnecessary work, and thus make the software more work efficient with no cost in step-efficiency.

+I hope that this idea helps you to understand the performance of your parallel programs!